mcarfagno/ground-vehicles-navigation/README.md

 * $Q$ tracking error weight matrix
 * $R$ control rate weight matrix
 * $D$ obstacle proximity weight, *where d(x_k,o_j) is the signed distance of the vehicle at time k from obstacle j*
 * $S$ is the control rate *slack* cost
+* $f$ is the function of our model

-The vehicle is modelled in the controller with this fixed kinematic model and kinematic constrains:
+The vehicle is modelled in the controller the *bicycle model* kinematic equations and these kinematic constrains:
 | Wheel Base | Width | Min/Max Steer | Min/Max Slew | Min/Max Speed | Min/Max Acc | Min/Max Jerk |
 | --- | --- | --- | --- | --- | --- |--- |
 | 1.75 m    | 0.5 m    | [-0.61,0.61] rad    | [-0.5,0.5] rad/s    | [0,10] m/s    | [-3,3] m/s^2   |  [-1.5,1.5] m/s^3  |